 REDUCING CARBON EMISSIONS

+As the world’s largest lamb exporter and one of the largest beef exporters, sustainable farming is a vital part of New Zealand’s nationwide carbon neutrality goal.
 Since 1990, New Zealand sheep and beef farming has reduced its carbon emissions by 30% and is on track to be carbon neutral by 2050.
 Farming livestock on open pasture and a grass-fed diet all day, every day makes this goal possible.

 A SEQUESTERED APPROACH